LinuxLab-ESGI/Gaming-on-Linux-systems/Presentation.md

 <!-- _class: invert -->

-# Proton, the beginning of the revolution
+Wine is a compatibility layer for Windows applications that allows you to run Windows applications on Linux systems.

+- Translates Windows API calls into POSIX calls
+- More efficient thant a virtual machine
+- Free and open source software

 ---

 <!-- _class: invert -->

-Proton is a compatibility layer for Windows games, design to improve performance and compatibility with Linux systems.

-Proton is embbedded in the Steam client for Linux as "Steam Play".
+# Proton, the beginning of the revolution

 ---